Kimtaro/kanjivg2svg/Readme.md

 kanjivg2svg
 ===========

-This Ruby 1.9 script takes data from the [KanjiVG](http://kanjivg.tagaini.net/) and outputs SVG files with special formatting.
+This Ruby 1.9 script takes stroke order data from the [KanjiVG](http://kanjivg.tagaini.net/) project and outputs SVG files with special formatting.

 Usage
 -----